cdl-geneseo/critical-digital-practices/mod-3/keep-a-daily-journal.md

 ```zsh
 ./journal.sh
 ```
 After a few seconds, your new journal file should open in VS Code and be ready for you to start journaling.
-To repeat, if you don't have VS Code's command line tools installed, you can just navigate to the new file  (it will be waiting for you in your `~/journal` folder)  and open it from there.
+To repeat, if you don't have VS Code's command line tools installed, you can just navigate to the new file in your GUI (it will be waiting for you in your `~/journal` folder) and open it from there.

 ## Step 3: Journal away in Markdown